llorracc/ctDiscrete/README.md

-# ctDiscrete is the public repo for the paper ctDiscrete
+When complete, the downlodeer should be able to reproduce the entire paper